 You should also ask your doctor for more information if you have suffered a heart attack or stroke.

 If you have been diagnosed with sleep apnea, the most common treatment your doctor will likely recommend is CPAP.
 This is considered the gold standard treatment, and it is the only treatment recommended for severe and central sleep apnea.
 However, many people find it uncomfortable, inconvenient, and otherwise hard to use.

 We offer a more convenient and comfortable alternative, just an oral appliance, like a sports mouthguard, that you put in before going to sleep.
-It’s easy to use, comfortable, and for many sleep apnea sufferers it works as well as CPAP.
+It’s easy to use, comfortable, and for many sufferers it works as well as CPAP.